adaptingadapting/Holberton-SpeedrunAllChecksPercent/903pointers_arrays_strings/README.md

 task 7 this one is another simple one really, not much to say

 task 8 was simple as well, everything is simple when you can use printf

+task 9 i thought this would be harder actuallly but its been done in a few minutes so thats good, on with the speedrun